Bureau of Economic Analysis, Commerce.

 This final rule is effective June 12, 2020.

 FOR FURTHER INFORMATION CONTACT:

-In the March 9, 2010 Federal Register (75 FR 10704), BEA published a notice of proposed rulemaking to amend 15 CFR Part 801 to set forth the reporting requirements for the BE-180, Benchmark Survey of Financial Services Transactions between U.S. Financial Services Providers and Foreign Persons.
+On February 25, 2020, BEA published a notice of proposed rulemaking that set forth the revised reporting criteria for the BE-180 Benchmark Survey of Financial Services Transactions between U.S. Financial Services Providers and Foreign Persons (85 FR 10628).
+This final rule amends 15 CFR part 801 to set forth the reporting requirements for the BE-180 Benchmark Survey of Financial Services Transactions between U.S. Financial Services Providers and Foreign Persons.

 Description of Changes

 This final rule amends the regulations at 15 CFR part 801 by adding new § 801.13 to set forth the reporting requirements for the BE-180 benchmark survey, and amends the survey form for the BE-180 benchmark survey to satisfy changing data needs and to improve data quality and the effectiveness and efficiency of data collections.
 These amendments include several changes in data items collected and the design of the survey form relative to the 2014 benchmark survey.

 BEA changes the reporting requirements for respondents with transactions in covered services below the threshold for mandatory reporting on the schedule(s) of the survey ($3 million in combined sales and/or purchases for fiscal year 2019).
 For the 2019 BE-180, all respondents, regardless of the amount of their transactions in covered services are required to provide a total dollar amount for their sales and purchases, as applicable, by transaction type.

 BEA adds the following items to the benchmark survey form: